research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 The software DOI will be used to automatically detect new releases of your software, and generate the block with citation information shown on the software page.
 You can find more information on [DOI versioning at Zenodo](https://help.zenodo.org/faq/#versioning).

-After providing DOI use "Validate" button to confirm that provided DOI is valid "Concept/Software" DOI.
-If provided DOI is a version DOI, and RSD is able to find the concept DOI, it will update DOI and notify you about the change.
+After providing a DOI, use the "Validate" button to confirm that provided DOI is valid "Concept/Software" DOI.
+If the provided DOI is a version DOI, and RSD is able to find the concept DOI, it will update the DOI and notify you about the change.

 :::tip
-After providing valid software DOI you will have option to import keywords, software license and contributors provided in the DOI metadata.
+After providing a valid software DOI, you will have the option to import keywords, software license and contributors provided in the DOI metadata.
 :::

 ### Keywords

 The keywords describing your software.
 These will be shown in the sidebar of the software page.
 The users have option to filter for the software with specific keywords.
-If you provided software DOI and have keywords defined in the DOI you can import them using "Import keywords" button.
+If you provided w software DOI and have keywords defined in the DOI, you can import them using "Import keywords" button.

 :::tip
 When you start typing the keyword you will see a list of suggestions based on the keywords already present in RSD.